klenert17/CircuitPython/README.md

 ![Screenshot (18)](https://user-images.githubusercontent.com/71406905/225112516-c39c93a7-0966-4113-bf81-c19124852927.png)

 ### Reflection
 This assignment was really hard because I haven't done code in quite some time.
 I also had to learn how to use the new tempature sensor and re-teach myself how to code an LCD screen.
-A big lep from the code came from [River L's](https://github.com/rivques/CircuitPython/blob/master/tmp36.py) code.
+A big help for the code came from [River L's](https://github.com/rivques/CircuitPython/blob/master/tmp36.py) code.
 I did have to switch up which tryp of LCD screen I used and some of the wireing, but overall it works well.

 ## Next Assignment